-Any updates will be published on our website and in this guide.
+The criteria will next be set in 2023 and any updates will be published on our website and in this guide.

 Promotions grant criteria

 Promotions grants provide funding for events or activities that enhance the experience of locals and visitors.